Scientific Name

 Description

-Manfreda undulata 'Chocolate Chips' is a small low-growing plant, forming a rosette up to 4 inches (10 cm) tall and up to 2 feet (60 cm) wide.
-It forms a low, spreading rosette with long green leaves with chocolate spots and wavy-edged margins.
-Manfredas typically flower annually once they are mature and unlike Agaves, they do not die after they bloom.
-The bloom spike can reach up to 8 feet (2.4 m) with interesting burgundy brown flowers.
+Manfreda undulata 'Chocolate Chips' is a low-growing plant that forms a rosette of long green leaves with chocolate spots and wavy-edged margins.
+The rosette grows up to 4 inches (10 cm) tall and up to 2 feet (60 cm) in diameter.
+Once they are mature, Manfredas typically flower annually, and unlike Agaves, they do not die after they bloom.
+The bloom spike can reach up to 8 feet (2.4 m) and bears interesting burgundy brown flowers.

 Hardiness